Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 In this section, we show that in stochastic processes, the PBC spectrum can be characterized by the cumulant generating function of the steady flow through the discussion of counting statistics \cite{PhysRevB.67.085316}.
 This characterization enables us to regard the first- and second-order derivatives of the PBC spectrum at zero spectrum as a mean and variance of the flow in the steady state.
 From this perspective, we conclude that the first-order derivative is finite in stochastic processes because the mean value of the steady flow does not diverge.
 Also, the second-order derivative is nonzero, since the variance of the fluctuating steady flow should be nonzero \cite{Murugan2017}.

-Here, we aim to calculate the number of particles $Q$ that transport from the left side to the right side in time region $[0,\tau]$.
-To calculate $Q$, we define the tilted transition-rate matrix $(W(k))_{nm;\sigma\nu} = W_{nm;\sigma\nu}e^{ik(n-m)}$ with $W_{nm;\sigma\nu}$ being the components of the transition matrix.
-The eigenvalue with the largest real part $E_0(k)$ of $W(k)$ becomes the cumulant generating function of $Q$, which is the integration of the currents in the long-term limit $\tau \to \infty$.
+First, we consider the Fourier-transformed transition-rate matrix $W(k)$ and regard the wavenumber as the counting field.
+The definition of $W(k)$ is $W(k)_{\sigma\nu} = \sum_n W_{n0;\sigma\nu} e^{ikn}$.
+We calculate the cumulants of the number of particles $Q$ that flow in the PBC system in the time region $[0,\tau]$.
+Then, in the long-time limit $\tau \to \infty$, the eigenvalue with the largest real part $E_0(k)$ of $W(k)$ becomes the cumulant generating function of $Q$, which is the integration of the currents.